acroy/Quantum.jl/docs/docs.md

 	julia> i'
 	⟨ "a":S | 1:N ⟩

-It can also be used as a coeffcient for `DiracVector`s and `DiracMatrix`s, but
+It can also be used as a coeffcient for `DiracVector`s and `DiracMatrix`s:

 	julia> i*ket(:G,:g)
 	1x1 DiracVector{Ket{:G,Symbol},ScalarExpr}